 FINAL THOUGHTS ON THE KELTY LUMASPOT RHYTHM

 Overall, the Kelty Lumaspot Rhythm makes a great addition to any car camping excursion.
 The spot light is bright enough to illuminate 60 feet in front of you, and the ambient light provides almost a thirty foot radius, enough for any campsite. $69.95 would be a great price for a decent lantern, much less one with all the frills built in.
-Head on over to Kelty’s website to check out the Kelty Lumaspot Rhythm.
+For more info on the Lumaspot and other Kelty gear, visit www.kelty.com.